connor11528/how-companies-hire/README.md

 # How companies hire and their interview guides
-A curated list by <a href="https://jobeir.com">Jobeir</a> of how comapnies within the technology sector hire.
-Get an inside look into how to best prepare for different interview processes.
-If you're refining your own interview process get see how you can improve it to consistently bring in the best talent.
-These resources are focused around technical engineering interviews, but also have insight into general hiring practices.
+A curated list by <a href="https://jobeir.com">Jobeir</a> of how comapnies hire.
+We've aggregated a collection of resources directly shared by different companies within technology to help you understand how companies hire.
+The majority of the content is focused around technical interviews and hiring software engineers.

+Use this resource to learn how companies hire.
+Compare your internal practices to see how you differ.

 ## The companies